Izenda7Series/docs/ui/doc_advanced_settings.rst

 that of the current tenant.
 To enable this feature:

 #.
 Untick Show Tenant Field check-box.
 #.
-Enter the name of tenant id fields into the Tenant Field box, separated by semi-colon.
+Enter the name of tenant id fields into the Tenant Field box.
+The Tenant Field must be enclosed in brackets [fieldname] and multiple fields should be separated by a semi-colon.
 #.
 Click Save button at the top.
 #.
 Then: